bonomani/devmon/docs/TEMPLATES.md

 <-numOID-> <- index-> = <- value ->
 ```
 - There are multiple result, 1 per line, all those will be stored in the `targetOID` as key-value pairs
-- Each line carries 2 new information :
+- Each line carries 2 information :
   - The `index` is of type numeric OID, often simply an Integer.
 As this is the `key` it MUST be unique.
   - The `value` can have various types: String, Integer, numericOID, etc.
 - For a `leaf`, there is only 1 result: The targetOID is a scalar (= 1 value) and there is **no index**